re-valuing the Natural Real

 Environmental Education

-Environmental Education in the OPEDUCA-concept is close to the original joint complex of ecology and human life, a notion which seems to have withered away from present day Environmental Education.
+Environmental Education in the OPEDUCA Concept is close to the original joint complex of ecology and human life, a notion that seems to have withered away from present-day Environmental Education.
 A development not corrected but worsened by weak interpretations of ESD, presenting social issues which may or may not be related to the environment (Kopnina, 2012).
-Although promoted by ESD-experts, we for example consider the installation of solar cells on a schools’ rooftop as a most dramatic example of contra-productive ESD.
-The academic discourse and from there policy-development which seeks to inform a practice overwhelmed by (semi-)commercial (NGO-)offerings, appears to make the dimension Earth into an afterthought, not linking environmental protection to intrinsic values of non-human species (Johannesson, Norđdahl, Oskarsdottir, Palsdottir, & Petursdottir, 2011).
+Although promoted by ESD experts, we for example consider the installation of solar cells on a school’s rooftop as a most dramatic example of contra-productive ESD.
+In contradiction to overall best intentions, the academic discourse and from there policy development as found to inform a practice getting overwhelmed by (semi-)commercial (NGO-)offerings, not linking environmental protection to intrinsic values of non-human species (Johannesson, Norđdahl, Oskarsdottir, Palsdottir, & Petursdottir, 2011) and making the dimension Earth into an afterthought.

 STEM